 Neither paid attention to the Weasley twins, who were watching from round the corner.
 They quickly left, and shared awed looks.
 "It's official," Fred whispered.

-"Harry's family are awesome!"
+"Harry's family is incredible!"
 George finished.
 They shared a grin.

-"I think brother," Fred said.
+"I think, George," Fred said.
 "That we should tell Harry about this."

 They turned and ran back to the Hospital Wing.
 Harry, they reckoned, would get a real kick of hearing about this.

 So ends another chapter.
+Nothing much happening, I'll grant, but a few things that need to be sorted out.
 Next up, Thor goes to talk to the Avengers, and reveals to them his past history as James Potter.